schwi24/ggcyclical/man/Basic_Circular_Density_Plots.md

 Cyclic datasets are common in natural sciences and include for example wind directions, optimal angles, preferred movement directions of microbes under chemotaxis, and many temporal datasets.
+Conversions between these cyclical units are straightforward.

-In `stat_density_circular`, all calculations are internally performed on the unit circle (0,2*π*).
-Any cyclical data is transformed using the period $\frac{2\pi x}{\text{period}}$ and the normalized densities are converted back before output.
+In `stat_density_circular`, all calculations are internally performed in radians on the unit circle (0,2*π*).
+Any cyclical data *x* is transformed using the period $\frac{2\pi x}{\text{period}}$ and the normalized densities are converted back before output.
 This transformation is controlled by the parameter `period`.
 Thus, the output seamlessly integrates in `ggplot2` and can be scaled like other polar data.

     set.seed(19200725)

+    ## Create some circular data and map to a clock with hourly interval (0, 12)
     df <- tibble(
       x = c(rnorm(160, pi, 2), rnorm(40, 1.5*pi, 1)),
     ) %>%